SchneeHertz/aria2-indicator/README.md

 - Display the number of tasks currently downloading or seeding on the icon
 - Show information about tasks currently downloading or seeding on the pop-up page
 - Cancel download task

+> This extension cannot add download tasks or intercept browser download tasks.
+You need to work with other tools that can add download tasks and run Aria2 on your computer in order to use it properly.

 ## Screenshot